-Born, Trenton New Jersey in 1954, John D’Antonio is considered by many in the art world as one of the leading representational artists in America today.
+Born, Trenton New Jersey, John D’Antonio is considered by many in the art world as one of the leading representational artists in America today.
 John was schooled at the Rhode Island School of Design, the Arts Student’s League in New York, Lehigh University, Pennsylvania and the Hun School of Princeton.
 D’Antonio’s art and philosophy have been shaped by a diverse group of influences, from Academicism to Modernism and the Photorealist development of the 1970s.

 John D’Antonio’s paintings reveal a remarkable eye for telling detail united to a virtuosic facility with composition, color and light.
 D’Antonio’s work and diverse subject matter gains precision and clarity give that give his paintings a cutting edge; high impact feel - while capturing the energy and mystery of his subject.